CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-20.md

 In this lab, you will simulate two attack techniques—**Persistence** via registry key modification and **Command and Control (C2)** via DNS queries—and then configure Microsoft Sentinel to detect the persistence activity.
 You will execute commands to create persistence in the Windows registry, run a DNS-based PowerShell script that mimics C2 traffic, and build an analytics rule to detect suspicious logon activity.

-⚠ **Important Usage Guidance:** Some analytics rules and log queries may take several minutes to populate results in Microsoft Sentinel after the activity is performed.
-This is expected.
-If the data does not appear immediately, continue with the next task and return later to review the generated alerts.
+> **⚠ Important Usage Guidance:** Microsoft Defender for Office 365 may take some time to load certain results or complete specific labs from the backend.
+This is expected behavior.
+If the data does not appear after a couple of refresh attempts, proceed with the next lab and return later to check the results.

 1. In the search of the taskbar, enter *Command*.
 A Command Prompt will be displayed in the search results.
 Right-click on the Command Prompt and select **Run as Administrator**.
 Select **Yes** in the User Account Control window that allows the app to run.